ersandeepahirwar/JS/README.md

 ### Array Destructuring

-Array destructuring is the process of unpacking array elements into individual variables.
+* Array destructuring is the process of **unpacking array elements into individual variables**.

 ```
 const student = [1714510036, "Sandeep Ahirwar", "B.Tech", 6.9];